AlternicDomains/website/README.md

 # Alternic Website

+This is the source code of https://alternic.com website.

 ## Deploying to S3

 This project includes a deployment script to publish the website to the S3 bucket `alternic.com`.